CBD, Meditation, Exercise and Neurogenesis for Anxiety - A path to long term change

 - Drug and alcohol use

-That's just a few but the brain is incredibly influenced by environment.
+That's just a few but the brain is incredibly influenced by the environment.

-Everything you eat or come in contact can impact this circuit.
+Everything you eat or come in contact with can impact this circuit.

 The gut bacteria alone are altered by foods and chemicals and they directly synthesize GABA, THE lever for anxiety in the brain.

-Some of this, we can control.
-Others, are written in the past or in our genes.
+Some of these, we can control.
+Others are written in the past or in our genes.